linode-obs/akamai-gtm-metrics-exporter/README.md

 # akamai-gtm-metrics-exporter

-This technical preview of the Prometheus Akamai Global Traffic Management (GTM) Metrics Exporter publishes Akamai GTM [Traffic and Liveness Report](https://developer.akamai.com/api/web_performance/global_traffic_management_reporting/v1.html) data as `up` metrics.
+The Prometheus Akamai Global Traffic Management (GTM) Metrics Exporter publishes Akamai GTM [Traffic and Liveness Report](https://developer.akamai.com/api/web_performance/global_traffic_management_reporting/v1.html) data as `up` metrics.
 With GTM metrics, Prometheus can track GTM property and datacenter request traffic, as well as property liveness errors.
 Alerts can also be triggered utilizing generated metrics; e.g., Domain datacenter requests exceeding a threshhold or the number of liveness test failures for a property exceeding a threshhold.

 ## Getting Started